Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Introduction

-This paper is organized as follows: in Section \ref{section: result and related work}, we begin by presenting a general view of the PDE (\ref{eq: PDE 1D MAIN}), provide the complexity of our quantum numerical method, and compare it with state-of-the-art quantum and classical methods.
-In Section~\ref{section: discretization schrodingerisation and time dependence}, we explain how the problem at hand can be reduced to a Hamiltonian simulation task with time independent $H$.
-This is done using the Schrodingerisation technique, which transform non-conservative PDE with non-Hermitian operator matrix operator into a Schrodinger equation in an extended Hilbert space $d+1$.
-In case of time-dependent \( H \), we extend the Hilbert space by one clock dimension \cite{cao2023quantum}, introducing an auxiliary variable that behaves like time within the Hamiltonian.
-The quantum state is localized around \( s = t \), effectively recovering time-dependent dynamics in a static framework.
-In Section~\ref{sec: 1D}, we step-by-step explain how to construct the block-encoding of the corresponding Hamiltonian for the 1D case.
-In Section~\ref{sec: multidim}, we generalize the approach to handle multidimensional PDEs by constructing block-encodings for higher dimensions and providing a unified framework.
-The block-encoding is then used as input for quantum Hamiltonian simulation using Quantum Singular Value Transformation (QSVT) in Section~\ref{section: QSVT}.
-Finally, we provide numerical experiments in Section~\ref{section: numericals}; the Section~\ref{section: conclusion} provides a discussion and outlines future work.
+This paper is organized as follows.
+Sec.~\ref{section: result and related work} presents a general overview of the PDE (\ref{eq: PDE 1D MAIN}), provides the complexity of our quantum numerical method, and compares it with state-of-the-art quantum and classical methods.
+Sec.~\ref{section: discretization schrodingerisation and time dependence} explains how the problem can be reduced to a Hamiltonian simulation task with time-independent \( H \), using the Schr\"{o}dingerisation technique.
+This technique transforms a non-conservative PDE with a non-Hermitian operator into a Schr\"{o}dinger equation in an extended Hilbert space of dimension \( d + 1 \).
+In the case of time-dependent \( H \), we further extend the Hilbert space by one clock dimension \cite{cao2023quantum}, introducing an auxiliary variable that behaves like time within the Hamiltonian.
+The quantum state is localized around \( s = t \), effectively recovering time-dependent dynamics within a static framework.
+Sec.~\ref{sec: 1D} provides a step-by-step construction of the block-encoding of the Hamiltonian in the 1D case.
+Sec.~\ref{sec: multidim} generalizes the approach to multidimensional PDEs, constructing block-encodings for higher dimensions within a unified framework.
+The block-encoding is then used for quantum Hamiltonian simulation using QSVT in Sec.~\ref{section: QSVT}.
+Finally, Sec.~\ref{section: numericals} presents numerical experiments, and Sec.~\ref{section: conclusion} concludes the paper and outlines future directions.